RinardNick/client_mcp/user_stories.md

 **Acceptance Criteria**:

 - The client initializes the LLM session using the MCP SDK with the provided LLM parameters.
-- The system prompt is built solely from the configuration’s `system_prompt`.
+- The system prompt is built solely from the configuration's `system_prompt`.
 - Successful initialization returns a unique session identifier that can be referenced in later requests.
 - All initialization steps and outcomes are logged for debugging.